Local Whittle estimation with (quasi-)analytic wavelets: Moments approximations of the wavelet coefficients

 where $C_1$ is a constant only depending on $M, L$ and $C_f,\beta, \norm{\bOmega}, \{d_\ell,\ell=1,\dots,\dim\}$. \end{proposition} The proof is given in Appendix.

-The result follows from the fact that CFW-C(L,M) satisfy the assumptions (W1)--(W4) described in \cite{Moulines08Whittle} and \cite{AchardGannaz} (see Appendix).
+The result follows from the fact that CFW-C(M,L) satisfy the assumptions (W1)--(W4) described in \cite{Moulines08Whittle} and \cite{AchardGannaz} (see Appendix).
 Note that it does not depend on the quasi-analytic property.

 The use of the Proposition \ref{prop:covY2} in inference needs the evaluation of the integral depending of $\lvert\hat\psi(\lambda)\rvert^2$.
 With real wavelets, the approximation is given in Proposition~3 of \cite{AchardGannaz}.
 Since $\lvert\hat\psi(\lambda)\rvert^2$ is a real and symmetric function, the imaginary part of the integral is null.
 Consequently, a cosine term with the phase appears in the approximation of the covariance.
-That is, we would obtain in this framework an approximation of the form It is straightforward that parameters $\{\Omega_{\ell,m}, \phi_{\ell,m}\}$ are not identifiable.
-Estimation can be derived in the case of a parametric phase, typically $\phi_{\ell,m}=\frac{\pi}{2}(d_\ell-d_m)$ (see \cite{AchardGannaz}).
+That is, we would obtain in this framework an approximation of the form